 Okay, let's be honest, kids hate washing their hands.
 Why is it such a struggle?
-But with a little help from tiny toys, that, if we're honest, they wouldn't give the time of day if they weren't buried in layers of soap, makes hand washing kinda fun.
-Nestling toys in soap is like a hidden treasure – it makes everything more exciting!
+But with a little help from tiny toys, that, if we're honest, kids wouldn't give the time of day to if they weren't buried in layers of soap, hand washing can be kinda fun.
+Making homemade hidden treasure soap can be a fun and creative project.
+The surprise inside makes everything more exciting!

 - Rubbing alcohol

 - Small plastic toys—Collect small toys, trinkets, or objects that you want to embed within the soap.
 Make sure they are clean and safe for use.